LouisJalouzot/louisjalouzot.github.io/content/Papers/References/Pei et al. 2011.md

 key: HGXFVA6J
 version: 2235
 itemType: journalArticle
-title: Decoding vowels and consonants in spoken and imagined words using electrocorticographic signals in humans
+paperTitle: Decoding vowels and consonants in spoken and imagined words using electrocorticographic signals in humans
 publicationTitle: Journal of Neural Engineering
 volume: 8
 issue: 4